aristox2/senpi/README.md

 # senpi

-A Raspberry Pi–powered Telegram channel monitor but theres a twist.
+A Raspberry Pi–powered Telegram channel monitor but there's a twist.
 Scrapes public channels, auto-translates non-Latin scripts locally, and pipes everything into a Matrix room.

 No Telegram API keys.
 No cloud translation APIs.
 No more worrying about getting rate limited from Telegram.
 Nada!